speedyhoon/TriumphChallenge/README.md

 ```

 ## Instructions
-- Locate the event on Natsoft racing results
+- Locate the event on [Natsoft racing results](http://racing.natsoft.com.au/results/)
-- Copy the results.
-Ctrl + A then Ctrl + C on Windows or Command + A then Command + C on Mac.
+- Copy the results. `Ctrl + A` then `Ctrl + C` on Windows or `Command + A` then `Command + C` on Mac.
-- Start TriumphChallenge.exe
+- Start the TriumphChallenge program
-- The program will detect the Natsoft racing results in your clipboard if present.
+- The program will detect the [Natsoft racing results](http://racing.natsoft.com.au/results/) in your clipboard if present.
 Otherwise, it will prompt for input.
 - Type in the list of competitors racing numbers separated by a space.\
   For example: `1 881 4 55 92 5 7 9 13 43`
 - Press `Enter`
-- Results will be calculated and saved in HTML, Text and XLSX spreadsheet files with a copy of the Natsoft racing results.
+- Results will be calculated and saved in HTML, Text and XLSX spreadsheet files with a copy of the [Natsoft racing results](http://racing.natsoft.com.au/results/).

 ## Results Formula